-Nathalie Dinh, Ph.D., is Professional Chief of Psychology at St. Mary's Hospital Center, in Montreal, Canada.
+Nathalie Dinh, Ph.D., is a psychologist in private practice.
+She is a consultant to the Cultural Consultation Service at the Jewish General Hospital.
+Prior to establishing her private practice, she was Chief of Psychology at St. Mary's Hospital Centre, in Montreal, Canada.
 She received her training in psychology at McGill University and the University of Montreal.
 Prior to becoming a psychologist, she obtained business and administrative education from Concordia University and held various managerial positions in communications and marketing in the aerospace industry in Montreal and Paris, France.

 Dinh, N.M.H, Groleau, D., Rodriguez, R., Kirmayer, L.J., Bibeau, G. (2012).
 The Impact of the uses of the DSM-IV Outline for Cultural Formulation by a Mental Health Multidisciplinary team: A Conversation Analysis.
 Anthropology and Medicine.

 Dinh, N.M.H.
 (2008).
 Indignation in a Cross-cultural Clinical Context.
 In P. Twohig & R. Fisher (Eds.).
 Sixth Global Conference of Health, Illness and Disease (Chapter 1).
 Oxford Conference Series Publication.